Australian Capital Territory (Self-Government) Act 1988: Overview of provisions

 Part III establishes the Legislative Assembly as a popularly elected unicameral parliament consisting of at least 17 members, presided over by a Presiding Officer (called the Speaker).

 Part IV sets out the powers of the Legislative Assembly to make laws for the "peace, order, and good government" of the Territory with some limited exceptions.
 It also provides for the conversion of federal laws, such as ordinances made under the old Administration Act, for the Territory into "enactments" which the Legislative Assembly can alter.

 Part V establishes and regulates the Territory Executive, which consists of a Chief Minister elected by the Assembly and at least five Ministers.

 Part VA, inserted by the ACT Supreme Court Transfer Act 1992, empowers and regulates the Territory's courts, providing the jurisdiction of the Supreme Court, the means of appointment and removal of judges, and the relationship of the Territory courts with the Federal Court.

-Part VII regulates the raising and spending of public monies and the financial relationship between the Territory and the Commonwealth.
+Part VII regulates the raising and spending of public money and the financial relationship between the Territory and the Commonwealth.

 Part VIII regulates elections to the Assembly.